 Chung-Min (Jack) Chen, MS’19, and Vandhana Kalyanaraman, MS’19, both knew they would be working on a project that would have real-world implications when they enrolled in Dr. Ron Bose’s Analytics Practicum (BUAN 6390) course during their final semester last spring.

 Practicum students worked on a data analytics project for Child Poverty Action Lab, a childhood poverty reduction initiative unveiled late in 2018 by then-Dallas Mayor Mike Rawlings.
-A major focus of the initiative is improved accessibility via public transportation to jobs that pay a living wage, defined by the Census Bureau as $3,333 per month.
+A major focus of the initiative is improved accessibility via public transportation to jobs that pay a living wage (best defined within the U.S. Census Bureau’s LODES database as jobs paying $3,333 per month). .
 The students investigated what types of access barriers exist to jobs, medical clinics and grocery stores for families that rely on public transportation versus those families that have access to personal vehicles.

 Twenty-five students — five groups of five students each — worked on the project.
 They combined their results and presented them to Alan Cohen, executive director of CPAL.
 The students also worked closely with Robert Mundinger, who runs TheMap.net, an interactive website that allows users to create custom maps from a wide variety of demographic data points for the city of Dallas.

 In their wide-ranging analysis of accessibility to jobs, grocery stores and medical clinics, the students determined that 35 percent of jobs that pay a living wage in Dallas are accessible within 30 minutes via public transportation such as DART Rail or buses.
 The students found 69 percent of living-wage jobs can be reached within an hour.
 Lack of public transportation to jobs, medical clinics and grocery stores and long daily commutes are a significant burden for lower-income families.